doomrt88/js-it_support_system/README.md

 ## Usage

-To run the application, follow these steps:
+To run the application locally, follow these steps:

 1. **Start the Node.js server: Change directory to server folder**